falkr/ttm4115/pages/prep-statemachines.md

 State machines can send and receive messages.
 You may think that this is useful for implementing communication, like via TCP/IP or other protocols.
 But the motivation is actually different.
 By sending messages, we can couple state machines with each other, and handle certain complex behavior easier.
-We can for example solve a problem with two state machines that execute parallel to each other, and just synchronize with each other every now and then via passing messages in between each other.
+We can for example solve a problem with two state machines that execute parallel to each other, and just synchronize with each other every now and then via passing messages between each other.

 To send a message, we use the action `send('A', 'stm1')`, where the first argument is the name of the message, and the second the name of the state machine we want to send the message to.